nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 	- `1-5` index of AP. (the index corresponds to index used by [`wifi.sta.changeap()`](#wifistachangeap) and [`wifi.sta.getapindex()`](#wifistagetapindex))
 	- `ssid`  ssid of Access Point
 	- `pwd` password for Access Point, `nil` if no password was configured
-	- `bssid` MAC address of Access Point, `nil` if no MAC address was configured
+	- `bssid` MAC address of Access Point
+	  - `nil` will be returned if no MAC address was configured during station configuration.

 #### Example
 ```lua